-If you crave the beverage for the warm sensation of drinking coffee, then hot apple cider maybe your best option.
+If you crave the beverage for the warm sensation of drinking coffee, then hot apple cider may be your best option.

-While apple cider provides a vast difference in taste, its sugar-rich sweetness will offer the wake-up call your brain and taste buds.
+While apple cider provides a vast difference in taste, its sugar-rich sweetness will offer the wake-up call to your brain and taste buds.

 Apple cider is non-caffeinated and does not have any addictive qualities.

 Drinking apple cider has proven to be especially beneficial to people with diabetes.
 While regularly drinking apple cider, patients with people with diabetes reported better blood sugar control.
 Doses of apple cider vinegar also share the same benefits as apple cider.